ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

 (e.g., using the "ProcessTeepMessage" API as mentioned in Section 6.2.1 of {{I-D.ietf-teep-architecture}}) the response body up to the TEEP Agent associated with the session.
-The TEEP Agent will then either pass no data back, or pass back a message buffer.
+The TEEP Agent will then either pass no data back, or pass back a message.

 If no data is passed back, the TEEP/HTTP Client's task is complete, and it can delete its session state, and inform its caller (e.g., the application installer) of success.

-If instead the TEEP Agent passes back a message buffer, the TEEP/HTTP Client handles the message buffer as specified in {{send-msg}}.
+If instead the TEEP Agent passes back a message, the TEEP/HTTP Client handles the message as specified in {{send-msg}}.

 ## Handling checks for policy changes